 That being said, waking up covered in bed bugs is not something most people are likely to brush off.
 Bed bugs have been linked to PTSD-like symptoms, sleep deprivation, night terrors, anxiety, and more.

 Should you seek medical treatment for the bites?

 No medical treatment is usually required for the bed bug bites, themselves.
 However, it's still a good idea to consult your general physician in case there's a differential diagnosis, especially if the rashes persist.
 We recommend being on the safe side!

 Medical attention is required in the case of anaphylaxis.

 Psychotherapy is recommended in case of psychological symptoms, such as insomnia or anxiety.

-Aside from the cheaper travelling options, the exponential growth and spread of bed bugs is also caused by their increasing resistance to insecticides.
-This is a growing problem as consumer grade insecticides are especially ineffective.
+Aside from the cheaper travelling options, the exponential growth and spread of bed bugs are also caused by their increasing resistance to insecticides.
+This is a growing problem as consumer-grade insecticides are especially ineffective.
 Luckily, potent professional grade pesticides used by proper professionals can still do the trick.